avilum/secimport/README.md

 # Damn!
 That's cool.
 ```

-- The dtrace profile is saved under:
+- The dtrace profile for the module is saved under:
-  -  `/tmp/.secimport/sandbox-subprocess.d`:
+  -  `/tmp/.secimport/sandbox_subprocess.d`:
 - The log file for this module is under
   -  `/tmp/.secimport/sandbox_subprocess.log`:
         ```shell